Skip to Content

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Chronic fatigue syndrome (CFS) is hard to diagnose.
+It is common to have normal test results when you have CFS.
 Fatigue is an extremely common

 problem, and it can have many other causes.
 CFS can be diagnosed only by ruling